What are SBA Loans?

 SBA Loan Credit Score – Final Thoughts

-As much as we wish we could give you a definitive credit score requirement for SBA loans, it fluctuates between different loan programs and lenders.
-We can say that you will generally need good to excellent credit to qualify.
+Although we would like to provide a definitive credit score requirement for SBA loans, it varies depending on the specific loan program and lender.
+Generally, you will need good to excellent credit to qualify.

-In addition, the higher your credit score, the higher your approval odds.
+Additionally, the higher your credit score, the better your approval odds.
 You’ll also get more favorable interest rates and loan terms with a high credit score.
 While it’s not always easy, do what you can to boost your credit score before applying for an SBA loan.

 Contact us if you want to learn more about SBA loan requirements or if you’re ready to apply.